-3d Number and percent of adults living in home settings (focus on independent living) (higher is better) 1,585 consumers or 18.24% of consumers 18 years and older 12.44% See #3.
-4 Number and percent of minors living in facilities serving greater than 6 people (includes intermediate care facilities of all types, skilled nursing facilities and community care licensed facilities) (lower is better) 0.14% See #2.
+3d Number and percent of adults living in home settings (focus on independent living) (higher is better) 1,820 consumers or 20.14% of consumers 18 years and older See #3.
+4 Number and percent of minors living in facilities serving greater than 6 people (includes intermediate care facilities of all types, skilled nursing facilities and community care licensed facilities) (lower is better) See #2.
 Assess children living in settings serving more than 6 children and identify family home environments for these children, whenever possible.
 Offer technical assistance and resources to families of minors regarding available living options.
 Encourage development of living options for children with special behavioral and/or medical needs.
-5 Number of percent of adults living in facilities serving greater than 6 people (includes intermediate care facilities of all types, skilled nursing facilities and community care licensed facilities; does not include residential care facilities for the elderly) (lower is better) 403 consumers or 4.64% of consumers 18 years and older 4.94% See #3.
+5 Number and percent of adults living in facilities serving greater than 6 people (includes intermediate care facilities of all types, skilled nursing facilities and community care licensed facilities; does not include residential care facilities for the elderly) (lower is better) See #3.